-- (i) an outline of the services to be provided; - (ii) an outline of the firm's understanding of the client's investment objectives and investment restrictions, if any; - (iii) details of the firm's charges and any commission structures; - (iv) an outline of the firm's policies in relation to conflicts of interest; - (v) a summary of the firm's complaints procedure; - (vi) details of the remedies available to the firm in the event of default by the client; - (vii) confirmation that the firm is a member of a compensation scheme and the nature and level of the protection available from such scheme. - (c) Where a firm changes the basis upon which its services are provided, it shall notify the change to any client affected by it. - (d) A firm shall not be entitled to recommend to or undertake for a client any transactions as the Central Bank of Ireland may stipulate from time to time, unless the client has previously signed a statement acknowledging the risks resulting from such transactions.
+- (a) A firm shall not be entitled to recommend to or undertake for a client any transactions as the Central Bank of Ireland may stipulate from time to time, unless the client has previously signed a statement acknowledging the risks resulting from such transactions.
 The Central Bank of Ireland may from time to time issue guidance on the contents of such statements.
-Any statement issued by a firm in accordance with this paragraph shall explain the risks of the transaction at least as fully as any such guidance. - (e) Where a firm accepts an order subject to any condition it shall maintain a written note of the condition to which the instruction or order is subject. - (f) A firm or an agent of a firm shall not exert undue pressure or undue influence on a client in order to induce him: - (i) to purchase, sell or retain an investment; or - (ii) to exercise, or refrain from exercising, any right conferred by an investment.
+Any statement issued by a firm in accordance with this paragraph shall explain the risks of the transaction at least as fully as any such guidance. - (b) Where a firm accepts an order subject to any condition it shall maintain a written note of the condition to which the instruction or order is subject.